• Skip to main content

 History shows us we cannot predict when a recession will hit and how it will impact your gallery business.
 Marketing an art gallery in those times takes some planning to get it right.
 You won’t have time to waste trying to figure out what to do once your sales dry up.

-Regardless of if a recession is caused by a financial market meltdown, war, a global pandemic, or Mother Nature wielding her power, you need a plan.
+Regardless of whether a recession is caused by a financial market meltdown, war, a global pandemic, or Mother Nature wielding her power, you need a plan.
 A plan that can be put into action quickly and includes changes you make in advance to your business model that will strengthen your ability to survive a crisis.

 Having a “go-to” plan in place will help you invest your time and money wisely during a current or future recession.
 Focus on only your art gallery’s best marketing channels for generating sales leads.
 Don’t be tempted to try something new and untested.
 Shift your marketing message to have an empathetic tone and showcase your gallery’s program and values.